nanxiaobei/retalk/README.md

 );
 ```

-If an action is async, you can get `loading.actionName` state to use for loading if you like.
+If an action is async, you can get `loading.actionName` state for loading if you like.

-Well, only 3 steps, A simple Rematch demo is here.
+Well, only 3 steps, A simple Retalk demo is here.

 ## What's More?